popgenDK/popgenDK.github.io/_pages/OIWorkshop.md

 **Context:** The workshop is connected with the annual African BioGenome Project (AfricaBP) Open Institute Eastern Africa Regional Workshop in Nairobi on August 17-18, 2026. <br/>
 **Registration:** Registration information will be provided through the African BioGenome Project. <br/>
 **What will be supplied:** Simple dorm-style accommodation, all meals during the workshop and transport pick-up Nanyuki-Mpala will be provided at no cost to workshop participants.  <br/>
+**Prerequisites:** Participants are expected to have some previous exposure to and experience with genetics, preferably with population genetics.
+Experience with NGS data, genomics, statistics and/or programming is considered an advantage, but not an absolute requirement.
+Participants must bring a laptop that can access the internet (wifi is available).   <br/>

 The workshop is a comprehensive, hands-on introduction to population genomic analyses of next-generation sequencing data, with an emphasis on wildlife conservation.
 Lectures will be combined with practical computer exercises, discussions, and research talks presenting conservation genomics case studies.